Ask Sybren & FAQs

 ABOUT READY2ROLL CYCLING:

-The purpose of the training series is to help riders in their preparation for the annual Bike MS events as well as other cycling events.
+The purpose of the training series is to help riders prepare for the annual ACC Texas Bike MS events as well as other cycling events.
 Participants in the series will have fun while learning safe riding techniques, etiquette, riding in groups, basic bicycle maintenance and tips on fundraising for Bike MS events.

 The training series name sends a message that riders participating in the training rides will be ready to roll and well prepared for a safe, fun annual Bike MS events as well as other riding events.
 Important that participants know the training series is “Ready2Roll Cycling” and not “R2R” or “Ready2Roll” as we don’t want to confuse our activities with any other organizations.